Noise-stabilized discrete time crystals on digital quantum processors: Results

-Surprisingly, when attempting to observe rapid thermalization dynamics on a quantum device using lattices that lack charge-pumped qubits, we obtain unexpected results.
-By incorporating ancilla qubits, we implement the Kagome53-II lattice, explicitly designed without charge-pumped qubits, as shown in Fig.~\ref{fig:Kaogme53withCorner}(d), on three IBM quantum devices: \texttt{ibm\_kyiv} [Fig.~\ref{fig:Kaogme53withCorner}(a)], \texttt{ibm\_torino} [Fig.~\ref{fig:Kaogme53withCorner}(b)], and \texttt{ibm\_marrakesh} [Fig.~\ref{fig:Kaogme53withCorner}(c)].
-It is important to note that the boundary configuration of the Kagome53-II lattice differs from that of the Kagome53-I lattice used in Secs.~\ref{sec3a} and \ref{sec4b} (see also Appendix~\ref{sec:appA}).
+We now examine the complementary regime in which $P=\varnothing$, such that the Floquet dynamics lack boundary $\pi$ modes altogether.
+In this pumping-free setting, the central question is whether ancilla-induced quantum noise alone can stabilize DTC behavior in the absence of any symmetry-charge-pumping mechanism.

+To probe this regime on hardware, we implement a Kagome lattice explicitly designed to have no charge-pumped sites.
+By appropriately selecting system qubits and ancillas within the heavy-hex connectivity, we realize the Kagome53-II lattice shown in Fig.~\ref{fig:Kagome53withCorner}d on three IBM quantum devices: \texttt{ibm\_kyiv} (Fig.~\ref{fig:Kagome53withCorner}a), \texttt{ibm\_torino} (Fig.~\ref{fig:Kagome53withCorner}b), and \texttt{ibm\_marrakesh} (Fig.~\ref{fig:Kagome53withCorner}c).
+The boundary termination of Kagome53-II differs from that of Kagome53-I studied earlier in this section; in particular, the effective Floquet description yields $P=\varnothing$ for Kagome53-II, whereas Kagome53-I hosts boundary-localized pumped sites ($P\neq\varnothing$).
+Additional experiments on Kagome53-II using an alternative gate decomposition with $M_{\rm CNOT}=4$ native two-qubit gates, which further enhances the effective ancilla-noise level, are reported in Supplementary Information Sec.~S5.1.

-The magnetization dynamics observed on these quantum devices are presented in Fig.~\ref{fig:localZ095pi_Kagome53withCorner}.
-In the absence of charge-pumped qubits, one would typically expect unstable period-doubling oscillations, as confirmed by the noiseless MPS simulation (blue squares) in Fig.~\ref{fig:localZ095pi_Kagome53withCorner}(a).
-However, experimental results on actual quantum devices reveal enhanced period-doubling oscillations with extended lifetimes, shown by the red diamonds in Figs.~\ref{fig:localZ095pi_Kagome53withCorner}(a)--\ref{fig:localZ095pi_Kagome53withCorner}(c).
-Remarkably, the Eagle device \texttt{ibm\_kyiv}, which exhibts relatively higher quantum noise levels, shows the largest subharmonic oscillation amplitudes among the three devices.
-This behavior strongly suggests that quantum noise, induced via ancilla qubits, can stabilize a DTC even in the absence of symmetry-charge pumping.
+The magnetization dynamics observed on these quantum devices are summarized in Fig.~\ref{fig:localZ095pi_Kagome53withCorner}.
+In the absence of charge-pumped sites, and hence boundary modes, period-doubling oscillations are expected to decay rapidly, as confirmed by the noiseless MPS simulations (blue squares) in Fig.~\ref{fig:localZ095pi_Kagome53withCorner}a.
+In contrast, the error-mitigated experimental data (red diamonds) in Fig.~\ref{fig:localZ095pi_Kagome53withCorner}a--c display enhanced period-doubling oscillations with markedly extended lifetimes.
+Remarkably, the Eagle device \texttt{ibm\_kyiv}, which exhibits the highest noise levels among the three processors, shows the largest subharmonic amplitudes.
+This device dependence directly implicates ancilla-induced quantum noise as the origin of the stabilized DTC response in the absence of symmetry-charge pumping.